ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-Back when I started osu!catch mapping, there weren’t many osu!catch specific maps, so I found most of my inspiration from standard mappers.
-I was really impressed by RLC’s mapping style, and later on, mappers like Cherry Blossom, Frostmourne, Shiirn, and Charles445 also had a huge influence on me.
-In the modern era, Rocma and Jemzuu have influenced me the most.
-They’re capable of so much in the editor, and I’m always picking up ideas from their work.
+Back when I started osu!catch mapping, there weren't many osu!catch specific maps, so I found most of my inspiration from standard mappers.
+I was really impressed by [RLC](https://osu.ppy.sh/users/1047883)'s mapping style, and later on, mappers like [Cherry Blossom](https://osu.ppy.sh/users/1156742), [Frostmourne](https://osu.ppy.sh/users/199669), [Shiirn](https://osu.ppy.sh/users/465126), and [Charles445](https://osu.ppy.sh/users/85000) also had a huge influence on me.
+In the modern era, [Rocma](https://osu.ppy.sh/users/566276) and Jemzuu have influenced me the most.
+They're capable of so much in the editor, and I'm always picking up ideas from their work.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>